VaibhavShukla267/NotesApp/README.md

-# Simple CRUD Web Application
+# Simple Notes Web Application

 A simple **CRUD (Create, Read, Update, Delete)** web application designed and implemented using **React.js** for the frontend and **Redux Toolkit** for state management.